 At any time, our priority is to unblock developers when issues come up.
 We see our role as enabling developers to do their jobs better, which is also why we place significant emphasis on documentation and collaboration.

 Develop a comprehensive Go-live Plan.
 The checklist will address everything that needs to happen up to the point we flip the switch to make the system live.
 It will also include a rollback plan because we can never be 100% certain.

-Verify all Monitoring & Alerting escalations are in place.
+Verify all Monitoring & Incident Management escalations are in place.
 Define responsibilities for the On-Call Engineer (OCE) and setup PagerDuty rotations.
 Establish processes for communicating outages and conducting postmortems of outages.

 Conduct a final security audit to review security groups, access controls, and key rotation.

 Support with VPC Peering to legacy environments and data migration to new environments.